sobkas/gnome-browser-connector/README.md

 Introduction
 ------------

-This repository contains Web extension for Google Chrome/Chromium, Vivaldi, Opera (and other WebExtensions capable browsers) and native host messaging connector that provides integration with GNOME Shell and the corresponding extensions repository https://extensions.gnome.org/.
+This repository contains Browser extension for Google Chrome/Chromium, Firefox, Vivaldi, Opera (and other Browser Extension, Chrome Extension or WebExtensions capable browsers) and native host messaging connector that provides integration with GNOME Shell and the corresponding extensions repository https://extensions.gnome.org/.

 Requirements
 ------------
- * GNOME Shell up to 3.20
+ * GNOME Shell up to 3.22
  * Python 2.7+ or 3.x
  * PyGObject
  * Python Requests 2.x